jflamy/owlcms-tracker/docs/FIELD_MAPPING_SAMPLES.md

   sinclair: 196.52,

   // ❌ NO classname field (not in current session)
-  inCurrentGroup: false                 // ← From previous session }
+  inCurrentSession: false                 // ← From previous session }
 ```